zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/readme.md

 # How To Fall Stuck Into Backend Web Development With Node.js

-This is a book design for people whom want to learn about backend web applications development with Node.js.
+This is a book design for people who want to learn about backend web applications development with Node.js.

-In here, I will introduce you some scenario which happens in real world.
+In here, I will introduce you some scenarios which happen in the real world.

-Follow this guide, you will able to fully understand why we doing this?
-What's that for?
+By following this guide, you will able to fully understand why we are doing it and What is the purpose of it.

 And no more "WTH am I doing right now!?"